 If your French is limited, buy online.
 Many Parisians speak English, but we were sold the child pass (ages 4-11) for our teen daughter because the man who helped us at the ticket counter spoke little English.
 We were later charged a fine for this (which almost exactly covered the cost difference).

 Planning to visit Disneyland Paris or Versailles in the Paris suburbs?
 Make sure you purchase the pass that includes all 5 zones.
 This extended zone pass also includes both major airports.

 Metro was our default, but sometimes the bus was the best way to get where we wanted to go.
 There are bus stops all over, and Google Maps helped me figure out which one we wanted, at what time.

 One huge advantage to riding the bus is that it has big windows and you’ll stay above ground.
 You can see a lot of Paris inexpensively just by riding the bus.

 Shortly before our trip, I was alarmed to learn that public transportation workers would be on strike during our visit.
 It turns out that strikes happen somewhat regularly in Paris, and they won’t necessarily disrupt your plans.
-Strikes are announced in advance.
+Strikes are announced in advance and published online.
 The strike didn’t affect the entire system, just selected routes.